 Holly Pester (b.
 1982, Colchester) works as a practice-based researcher; she’s completed residences in the Text Art Archive, the Women’s Art Library and the Wellcome Collection.
 ‘Comic Timing’, her shortlisted poem, takes for its subject an early medical abortion, a ‘banal and farcical one’. ‘[A]che is tempo / I have seen millions of films / I get it’, she writes, as the rhythms of her retelling translate into the rhythms of the ‘bodily-yet-politicised experience’.

-The poets Pester most admires, in her own words, practice ‘formal experimentation in time with lived experience, which becomes a new thought and an expression of a politics, and sometimes, also, a form of comedy (as an affect on life)’.
+The poets Pester most admires, in her own words, practise ‘formal experimentation in time with lived experience, which becomes a new thought and an expression of a politics, and sometimes, also, a form of comedy (as an affect on life)’.
 She is currently working on a new collection, from which ‘Comic Timing’ is taken, ‘all around latency and radical rest states’.

 Parwana Fayyaz (b.
 1990, Kabul) was raised in Pakistan, and is currently working towards a PhD on the medieval Persian poet Jami at Trinity College, Cambridge.
 ‘Forty Names’, her shortlisted poem, draws inspiration both narrative and lyrical from those medieval Persian traditions; Fayyaz heard the story from her parents when she was a child.
 ‘It is about a mountain called kohi chehal dokhtaran, the forty girls’ mountain.
 My poem tries to re-narrate the story by giving the forty women their names, a lamp and their colourful scarves.’